Written by Bethany, PA to Luke Granger Photography

 Breaking Wedding Traditions

 Whether you choose to include traditional elements within your wedding or not is entirely up to you, but I hope you have enjoyed reading about some alternative options.
-Every wedding seems to attract the unwanted opinions of many and although on some occasions you may be able to take some of these suggestions on board, you shouldn't compromise your wedding day if they mean that much to you.
-If you aren't too bothered what type of car you arrive in then let your Dad choose his favourite, if you can't decide on roses or peonies because you love them both equally, then ask the opinion of your bridesmaids but don't go making choices you parents happy with.
+Every wedding seems to attract the unwanted opinions of many and although on some occasions you may want to take some of these suggestions on board, you shouldn't compromise your wedding day.
+If you aren't too bothered what type of car you arrive in then maybe let your Dad choose his favourite, if you can't decide on roses or peonies because you love them both equally, then ask the opinion of your bridesmaids but don't go making choices just to keep your parents happy.

-We speak with married couples on a regular basis who have regrets about their day in some way and it can be so heartbreaking to hear that they were disappointed.
+We speak with married couples on a regular basis, many of whom have regrets about their day, it can be so heartbreaking to hear that they were disappointed.
 There is the classic tale of "my uncle said he could do our photography for free and we didn't have the heart to say no" or "my mum's friend made our cake, it was rock hard and the Best Man actually found a cat hair in his slice"